arantespp/arantespp.com/posts/zettel/queueing-theory.md

   - He accurately estimated the probability that a call would be blocked at different capacity utilization levels.

-- It can provide essential insights to product developers because there're similar problems of unpredictable work arrival time and unpredictable task durations.
+- It can provide essential insights to product developers because there're similar problems of unpredictable work arrival times and task durations.

 - Queueing systems:

   - **Queue**: the waiting work.
   - **Server**: the resource performing the work, whose time to complete the work may be unpredictable.
-  - **Arrival Process**: the pattern with which work arrives, which is usually unpredictable.
+  - **Arrival Process**: the pattern with which work arrives.
+It's usually unpredictable.
   - [**Service Process**](/zettel/queue-service-process): the process in which the server accomplishes the work.
-  - **Queueing discipline**: how queue handles the waiting work.
+  - **Queueing discipline**: how queue handles the waiting work, the rules under which an organization processes incoming items.
+For example, First Come, First Served, Last In First Out, First In Still Here, etc.

 - Kendall notation: $M/M/1/\infty$ queue.
   - The first $M$ refers to the **arrival process**, in this case, is the [Markov process](/zettel/markov-process).